rr-/pyindexer/README.md

     "footer": "Extra information to show below the file table (HTML)", "sort_style": "One of following: ['name', 'size', 'date']", "sort_dir": "One of following: ['asc', 'desc']",
-    "recursive": "Whether the file applies to subdirectories", "filter": "Optional regex for hiding files by their names" }
+    "recursive": "Whether the config applies to subdirectories (true/false)", "filter": "Optional regex for hiding files by their names", "enable_galleries": "Whether to show image galleries (true/false)" }
 ```